Superbike racing: British Superbike Championship

 The British Superbike championship (known to most as "BSB") is the leading motorcycle racing championship in the United Kingdom.
 It is managed and organised by MCRCB-Events.
 The commercial and television rights have been delegated to MotorSport Vision.
-Ducati, Kawasaki, Suzuki and Yamaha all have well supported teams, while Honda has the only HRC supported superbike team outside Japan.
-Japanese rider Ryuichi Kiyonari won the 2006, 2007 and 2010 titles riding for HM Plant Honda.
+Manufacturers Ducati, Kawasaki, Suzuki and Yamaha all have well supported teams, while Honda has the only HRC supported superbike team outside Japan.
+Japanese rider Ryuichi Kiyonari won the 2006, 2007 and 2010 titles riding for HM Plant Honda, when HRC staff was directly involved (after they ended their Castrol WSBK Team after the 2002 title season) until the 2008 season when focus shifted back towards the WorldSBK.
+Honda Racing UK operates from Louth and periodically receives technical expertise from HRC today for both their BSB and Road Racing Campaign such as the Isle of Man TT.